tinakm/Diagnostic-framework_Ag/readme.txt

 For example in this file, we do not have term "CF_1" which is in what have been used in the manuscript.
 Instead, it is named as "476411993_CF".

-B,  C, and D- ################################################################################## hydro_crop_sample_1.txt and hydro_crop_sample_2.txt >> are 136,000 sample sets of 33 parameters that are used in the manuscript.
-The first file contains 72022 samples (rows) and the second file contains the rest of the samples (#63980).
+B,  C, and D- ################################################################################## hydro_crop_sample_1, hydro_crop_sample_2, and hydro_crop_sample_3 >> are 136,000 sample sets of 33 parameters that are used in the manuscript.
+The first and second filse contain 45300 samples (rows) and the third file contains the rest of the samples (#45400).
 E- ########################################################################################
 soil_weather Folder >> contains one folder for each of the 16 locations (e.g. 476411993_CF subfolder).
-Inside each of these subfolders, there are 2 files and 3 folders:
+Inside each of these subfolders, there are 2 files:
 Files:
 "soil_file_TestCase" which is the VIC-CropSyst soil file for that location, and "data_47.65625_-119"  (data_coordinates) which is the daily historical weather data for that location.

+For the cells that are selected for the future climate experiment (453911731_CCF, 461411652_CC, and 476411993_CF), there are also 3 folders inside these subfolders:
 Folders:
 "BNU-ESM", "MIROC5","MIROC-ESM-CHEM" which are the name of the 3 selected GCMs for the future climate scenario experiment.
 Each of these folders contains the daily weather data corresponding to that GCM under RCP 8.5 scenario.